kevinolega/callcentertrainingtips/6wel/6wel-w1l2r.md

 Every skill that I'm good at, is often connected to a past weakness.

+Every success is connected to a past failure.

+In the moment, these connections are invisible but if you look at your past carefully, you'll find the connection.

 #### I'm the hero of my story

 The story is simply the journey from the time I discovered my weakness to the time that I developed my strength.